LarsShaq/GANs/README.md

 ### Mutual Information
 Mutual information measures the amount of information learned from knowledge of one random variable Y about another random variable X. Formally: I(X;Y) = H(X) - H(X|Y) = H(Y) - H(Y|X) where H is the entropy.
+It can also be formulated as the KL between the joint distribution of p(x,y) and the joint distribution if the variables were independent p(x)p(y).
+So if the variables are independent the joint distribution is exactly p(x)p(y) and the KL divergence is 0, so the mutual information as well.
+If having X you know everything about Y, than the Entropy/information H(X|Y) is zero, because there is no uncertainty given Y. This comes down to P(x|y) having a small entropy.

 ## General